veit/python-basics-tutorial/docs/types/strings/index.rst

 Checks
 ------

-* What use cases can you imagine in which the :mod:`python3:struct` module would be useful for reading or writing binary data?

-  * when reading and writing a binary file
-  * when reading from an external interface, where the data should be stored exactly as it was transmitted

 * Which regular expression would you use to find strings that represent the numbers between -3 and +3?